THE LOSS OF THE GANGES OFF THE COPE of GOOD HOPE.

 French fleet on the left, British fleet on the right with Commadore Dance's Indiamen, including the Ganges, in the centre.

 Thomas Talbot Harington, was born in the parish of St Edmund, New Sarum on the 19th September 1780, son of (Rev) John and Rachel née Hawes.
 He was midshipman Manship (1) 1793/4; midshipman Canton 1795/6; 4th mate Rose (2) 1798/9; 2nd mate Duke of Buccleugh (1) 1800/1; 2nd mate Dorsetshire 1802/3; Captain Ganges (3) 1804/5; Captain Charles Grant 1810; Captain Scaleby Castle 1810/1 & 1813/4.
 He was then dismissed for non attendance.
-He married twice and by his first wife he was father of William Davenport and Jemima Davenport.
-He lived and traded for a while in South Africa and was declared bankrupt in 1829.
+Captain Harington married twice and by his first wife he was father of William Davenport Harington and Jemima Davenport Harington.
+He lived and traded for a while in South Africa, in Simon's Town, Cape of Good Hope.
+He was declared bankrupt in 1829.
 He then moved to Calcutta, probably in 1830, where he married his second wife in 1831 and died in 1841.
 See Wikitree for a detailed biography of him.

 The Ganges' previous log to China is dated March 1803 to October 1804, under Captain William Moffat, the owner of the Ganges and brother in law to Captain Harington.
 It was under Captain Moffat that she was involved in the Battle of Aura.
 Captain Harington started his log for a journey from England to China on 14th January 1805 and was returning to England when she sank.

 Crew and Passengers named in the Log of the St Vincent